tdkollins/Archipelago-Rabi-Ribi/worlds/rabi_ribi/docs/en_Rabi-Ribi.md

 ## What is the goal of Rabi-Ribi in Archipelago

-The goal of Rabi-Ribi is to find 5 Easter Egg items shuffled throughout Rabi Rabi Island.
-Collecting the fifth Easter Egg will complete your seed.
+The goal of Rabi-Ribi is to find Easter Eggs  shuffled throughout Rabi Rabi Island.
+Collecting all of the Easter Eggs will complete your seed.

 Setting the goal to completing the main story is not currently implemented, as the game is beatable with no items.